Syransong/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
-- View the TinyApp via visting your local server 'http://localhost:8080/'
+- View the TinyApp via visting your local server at port 8080 'http://localhost:8080/'